eng-ahmragab/weather-portal/README.md

 # Usage
-1) get an api key from https://openweathermap.org/
+1) Get an api key from https://openweathermap.org/
-1) create the file: js/constants.js
+1) Create a file: js/constants.js
-2) store the api key as following: export const APIKEY = "MY API KEY";
+2) Store the api key in that file as following: export const APIKEY = "MY API KEY";
-3) you can run the app in your browser
+3) You can run the app in your browser

 # Live demo is hosted at: